Frequently Asked Questions

 You definitely will!
 VCESS prides itself on promoting a healthy study-life balance, running an extensive program of fun activities and interesting one-hour workshops.
 You can find out more here.

 I study the International Baccalaureate (IB).
 Can I attend VCESS?

 Unfortunately VCE Summer School is unable to offer classes to students enrolled in the International Baccalaureate.
-If you would like to see VCESS offer IB subjects in the future, please send an email to the VCE Summer School office at firstname.lastname@example.org.
+You may instead take the VCE equivalent of your IB subjects if you would still like to attend the program.
+If you would like to see VCESS offer IB subjects in the future, please send an email to the VCE Summer School office at email@example.com.